Astyanax brevirhinus: Description

 Astyanax brevirhinus reaches a maximum of roughly 10.0 cm TL (total length, with the tail fin included).
 The holotype specimen was 6.8 cm SL (standard length, excluding the tail fin).
 The body is about 2.5 times as long as its depth, which makes for a fairly deep-bodied fish.
 The snout is notably short.
 The body is deepest at the point just after the start of the dorsal fin.
 There are 6 scale rows above, 35 scales in, and 4 scale rows below the lateral line.
 There are 11 rays in the dorsal fin, and 28 rays in the anal fin.
 The premaxillary has between three and five teeth on each side, which can help differentiate A. brevirhinus from similar species with fewer teeth, such as Deuterodon burgerai (which was originally placed in Astyanax, and has only two or three teeth in the same position).

 The body is a base silvery color.
 There is one humeral blotch, which is either rounded or horizontally elongated, and a dark lateral stripe that meets a blotch of dark pigment on the caudal peduncle.
 This blotch extends through the median caudal-fin rays.
 (When preserved in alcohol, the dark lateral band turns silver, and the humeral spot becomes obscured.)
-The caudal fin is mostly a middlingly-dark opaque color, while the middle rays are darkened (especially towards the tips).
+The caudal fin is mostly a middling-dark opaque color, while the middle rays are darkened (especially towards the tips).
 When in distress, such as during laboratory transport or in conditions perceived as threatening, individuals of A. brevirhinus may slightly darken in color.